AmiraAli23/NLP/README.md

 <img width="709" alt="Screen Shot 2022-05-22 at 1 06 13 AM" src="https://user-images.githubusercontent.com/99091066/169679704-eda076b3-3ed5-4f38-8b81-5cdf18b0cb92.png">

-  > the function is able to identidy each word as either a person, organization, date, to name a few.
-For example, it recognied Kristy Kilburn as a person, Wednesday as a date, and North London as a location.
-However it does have its limitations as it recognized "Gucci Handbag" as a person.
+  > The function is able to identify each word as either a person, organization, date, etc. For example, it recognized Kristy Kilburn as a person, Wednesday as a date, and North London as a location.
+It did however have its limitations, as it recognized "Gucci Handbag" as a person.

 Lastly, each entity was counted.
 For Bitcoin, the entity counts are as follows: